Yelp/mrjob/docs/guides/quickstart.rst

 When you only have one step, all you have to do is write methods called :py:meth:`~mrjob.job.MRJob.mapper`, :py:meth:`~mrjob.job.MRJob.combiner`, and :py:meth:`~mrjob.job.MRJob.reducer`.

+The :py:func:`mapper()` method takes a key and a value as args (in this case, the key is ignored and a single line of text input is the value) and yields as many key-value pairs as it likes.
+The :py:func:`reduce()` method takes a key and an iterator of values and also yields as many key-value pairs as it likes.
+(In this case, it sums the values for each key, which represent the numbers of characters, words, and lines in the input.)

 .. warning::